Anjudan

-Anjudan (انجدان, also Romanized as Anjedān; also known as Andījān, Anjidān, and Injadān) is a village in Amanabad Rural District, in the Central District of Arak County, Markazi Province, Iran.
-At the 2006 census, its population was 446, in 154 families. it situated near the major Shi'i centres of Qumm and Kashan in Iran, to which the Nizari Ismaili Imamate was transferred during the late 14th century CE.
-Owing to the village’s name, Nizari history between the 14th and 15th centuries is dubbed the “Anjudan period”.
+Anjudan (انجدان, also Romanized as Anjedān; also known as Andījān, Anjidān, and Injadān) is a village in Amanabad Rural District, in the Central District of Arak County, Markazi province, Iran.
+At the 2006 census, its population was 446, in 154 families.
+It situated near the major Shi'i centres of Qumm and Kashan in Iran, to which the Nizari Ismaili Imamate was transferred during the late 14th century CE.
+Owing to the village's name, Nizari history between the 14th and 15th centuries is dubbed the "Anjudan period".

+In November 1726, the town was the site of an important confrontation between the Ottoman Empire and the Afghan Hotaki Dynasty following the collapse of the Safavids.

 History of the Ismailis in Anjudan

-The earliest evidence of an Ismaili presence in Anjudan is in the late 14th century at the time of Tamerlane’s attack on the community.
+The earliest evidence of an Ismaili presence in Anjudan is in the late 14th century at the time of Tamerlane's attack on the community.
 Various Persian historians including Mirkhwand and Khwadamir record that Anjudan was prepared for attack, with a village fortress and intricate tunnels.
-These however did not prevent Tamerlane’s troops from prevailing.
+These however did not prevent Tamerlane's troops from prevailing.
 Despite the forays of Tamerlane in the region, Mirkhwand has pointed out in the late 15th century, that the village of Anjudan remained Ismaili.

 Factors leading up to the transference of the Imamate

 While the precise rationale for establishing the Imamate in Anjudan is unclear, there are various factors that likely contributed to this decision.
 Earlier efforts by the Ismailis to reestablish at Alamut were unsuccessful and the failure to fully obscure their religious convictions with the practice of taqiyya created a dangerous environment for the community in the South Caspian region.
-Anjudan’s distant location from the major centers of Sunni dominance, Tabriz and Herat also made it advantageous for the Imamate to be situated here.
+Anjudan's distant location from the major centers of Sunni dominance, Tabriz and Herat also made it advantageous for the Imamate to be situated here.